jadecobra/python_tdd_exercises/source/functions.rst

     the terminal updates to show passing tests.
 Unlike in ``test_functions_with_positional_arguments`` using the name when passing inputs, ensures the function always displays output in the right order regardless of the order in which the input data is given

-    Our function currently only takes in 2 keyword arguments.
-What if we wanted a function that can take in any number of keyword arguments?
+    the function currently only takes in 2 keyword arguments.
+What if I wanted a function that can take in any number of keyword arguments?
 There is a starred expression for keyword arguments - ``**``.

 *
   RED: make it fail